Guiding the Mission

 The NSF and USAP go to great lengths to ensure environmental stewardship.
 As a result, Future USAP programs will further this goal through a reduced reliance on fossil fuels and by creating efficiencies that minimize our environmental impact on the continent.

-This will be achieved through a number of approaches, including better building design; building footprint reduction; reduction of reliance on vehicular transport; modernized vehicles, gear, and equipment; and communications & information technology.
+This will be achieved through a number of approaches, including better building design; building footprint reduction; reduction of reliance on vehicular transport; modernized vehicles, gear, and equipment; and communications and information technology.
 The use or re-use of materials on site will ensure nothing goes to waste, often by repurposing or renovating existing structures.
 An expanded use of renewable energy sources will also take place as we consider these alternatives, including wind and solar.

 Project an Image of Stature, Permanence and Durability